STIFIE › Papers

 This document compares major trends in the diffusion of the Internet across OECD and selected non-OECD countries.
 It shows how the Internet is changing people’s lives and business behaviours, increasing productivity, stimulating innovation and opening new opportunities for education, health and government services.
 The profile also looks at how Internet usage is affected by education, age, income and gender as well as by user concerns about security, trust and privacy.

-New: Download the 2011 update of the statistical profile, prepared for the June 2011 OECD High Level meeting on the Internet Economy: Generating Innovation and Growth.
+Update: Download the 2011 update of the statistical profile, prepared for the June 2011 OECD High Level meeting on the Internet Economy: Generating Innovation and Growth.

 Following the mandate of the 2004 OECD Council Recommendation on Broadband Development, this report examines the current state of broadband development and policies and highlights ongoing policy challenges.